zojer-studio/substrate/content/Empire.md

 I was introduced to the idea of empire at North Star Campout, where @aiden_wachter gave a talk on his perspective on wtf is wrong with our world today.
 Basically, he made the case that empire is the (living) archetype responsible for all the fucking gunk that comes with capitalism, colonialism, patriarchy, etc. It's the blatant disregard for peoples sovereignity.
 It's the way elon musk says most people are NPCs.
 It's a pattern that once you take note of, you'll find it *everywhere*—both big and small.

+But before we get into it, I would like to highlight something very important.
+Though the situation we find ourselves seems bleak, this is an incredible time to be optimistic.
+We are not only witnessing the unraveling of empire, but have the opportunity to contribute to its downfall, and build a better world.

+The purpose of this essay is not to scare you, but to equip you with knowledge.
+Yes, there is a mountain ahead of us.
+But the hardest thing any of us can do is to simply turn and face it.
+You might find that by doing the hard thing and looking it in the eye—you've already fought half the battle.

 ## Chapter 1: The destruction of diversity
 ---
 So what the hell is this thing called "empire"?

 Empire is an archetype that seeks to *conquer*, and it does so through *homogenization*.
 Here's how it goes: every archetype wants to expand its influence.
 Animals have sex to spread their genes.
 Humans share ideas in hopes that those ideas will spread to others.
 Empire finds *things* outside its grasp, and forces them to conform—stripping away their diversity.

 When empire colonizes a new environment, it manipulates people into rejecting their culture, and in turn converting to the empire's culture.
 Some examples:
 - **Colonialism** invades a culture to extract its wealth, until all that remains is a husk of its former glory.
 The diversity of a culture becomes commodified, as its roots are severed and its core is transformed into an offshoot of the monoculture.
 	- E.g. the [American Indian boarding schools](https://en.wikipedia.org/wiki/American_Indian_boarding_schools), whose objective was to "civilize" or assimilate Native American children into Anglo-American culture.
-In the process, it forced them to give up their languages, traditions, and *diversity*.
+In the process, it forced them to give up their ancestral languages, traditions, and *diversity*.
 - **Consumerism** promises comfort in exchange for your *diversity*.
 It provides a frictionless experience that convinces people to give up their old ways.
 We can observe this through clothing--all across the world, people have given up traditional garments for t-shirts.
 - **Empiricism** asserts that truth can only be found via measurable changes in the material world.
 There is only one way to find truth, and it is in the scientific method.
 Even if alternative, immeasurable methods arrive at the same conclusion—or even *enhance* said conclusion—their "subjective" nature leads to a rejection of their validity.
 - **Capitalism** convinces people that the purpose of life is to generate profit.
 I.e., effort is only valuable if it generates more value than what's been put in.
 This has homogenized the scope of livelihoods—if you don't "contribute" to the profit machine, then you are selfishly refusing to contribute to the community, and should be exiled as a result.